 Wear the set: Matching Earrings and Bracelet also shown

-Comes in a beautiful velvet and satin box with a scripture verse card
+Comes in a beautiful satin gift bag with a scripture verse card.

 1. JASPER - Ex.
 28:20, 39:13, Job 28:18, Ezek 28:13, Rev 4:3, 21:11,18,19 Jasper is an opaque variety of chalcedony (quartz).
 It is most commonly red due to the presence of Iron, but can also be found in yellow, brown and green.
 "Jasper" comes from the Greek word Iaspis which a derivation of the Hebrew word yashepheh coming from a root word meaning "to polish".
 In fact, one of the characteristics of Jasper is that it is able to take a high polish and was used in ancient times as mantles, pillars, vases, and other interior decorations.
 Jasper is named as the 12th stone in Aaron's breastpiece.

 2. SAPPHIRE - Ex 24:10; 28:18; 39:11; Job 28:6,16; Song 5:14; Isa 54:11; Ezek 1:26; 10:1; 28:13, Rev 21:20 The gemstone, sapphire, that we know today is the blue, translucent variety of corundum.
 Most scholars agree that lapis lazuli is actually the stone meant for the term “sapphire” in the Bible.